Dehazing Ultrasound using Diffusion Models: Methods

 As presented in \cite{chungComeCloserDiffuseFasterAcceleratingConditional2022}, come closer diffuse faster (CCDF) provides a superior initialization method compared to sampling from the base distribution $\bx_1\sim\pi(\bx)$.
 CCDF is an accelerated sampling scheme that starts the reverse diffusion at some time $ t_\tau$ where $t_0 \leq t_\tau \leq t_T$, which simultaneously reduces the number of diffusion steps necessary to $t_\tau \cdot T$ and provides a better initial estimate derived from the measurement through forward diffusion $\bx_{t_\tau} = \alpha_{t_\tau}\by + \beta_{t_\tau} \bz$.
 We here extend CCDF to work with the proposed joint posterior sampling scheme.
 Both clean ultrasound signal $\bx_{t_\tau}$ and haze $\bh_{t_\tau}$ initial estimates are initialized using a forward diffusion step towards $t=\tau$ from the measurement $\by$. \TSW{This initialization allows us to reduce the number of sampling steps, hence speeding up the inference procedure. $\tau$ is chosen in such a way that no noticeable loss in reconstruction quality is observed in comparison with Gaussian initialization.}

-\subsubsection{Training and inference details}
+\subsubsection{Training and Inference Details}

 For both the tissue and haze score models, we use the NCSNv2 architecture as introduced in \cite{songImprovedTechniquesTraining2020}.
-Both score models are trained on patch datasets of size $128\times64$ denoting axial and lateral dimensions, respectively \TSW{for 100 epochs, with batch size of 8 images and learning rate of \num{1e-4}.} \TSW{During training, augmentation is applied through a random left-right flip with equal probabilities and a random brightness offset uniformly sampled between the values $\pm 0.1$ given an image range of $\bx\in[0, 1]$.
+Both score models are trained on patch datasets of size $128\times64$ denoting axial and lateral dimensions, respectively \TSW{for 100 epochs, with batch size of 8 images and learning rate of \num{1e-4}.} During training, augmentation is applied through a random left-right flip with equal probabilities and a random brightness offset uniformly sampled between the values $\pm 0.1$ given an image range of $\bx\in[0, 1]$.
 The dataset is normalized to this range based on its extreme values.
-In the rare event the augmentation exceeds the set normalized range, values are clipped.} During inference, the two trained networks are combined through the proposed sampling procedure as described in Algorithm~\ref{alg:joint_cond_sampler}.
-We use the following SDE: $f(t)=0$, $g(t)=\sigma ^ t$ with $\sigma=25$ to define the diffusion trajectory, resulting in $\alpha_t = 1$ and $\beta_t = \frac{1}{2\log\sigma}(\sigma^{2t}-1)$.
-During each experiment, we run the sampler for $T=200$ steps,

-starting at $\tau=0.8$.
-Empirically, we found that weighting values close to $\lambda\approx0.5$ and $\kappa\approx0.5$ work well.
+In the rare event the augmentation exceeds the set normalized range, values are clipped.
+During inference, the two trained networks are combined through the proposed sampling procedure as described in Algorithm~\ref{alg:joint_cond_sampler}.
+We use the following SDE: $f(t)=0$, $g(t)=\sigma ^ t$ with $\sigma=25$ to define the diffusion trajectory, resulting in $\alpha_t = 1$ and $\beta_t = \frac{1}{2\log\sigma}(\sigma^{2t}-1)$. \TSWR{During each experiment, we run the sampler for $T=200$ steps, starting at $\tau=0.8$, which proved to be sufficiently long for producing adequate samples.} Empirically, we found that weighting values close to $\lambda\approx0.5$ and $\kappa\approx0.5$ work well.
 We use a 10\% overlap between adjacent patches to interleave the diffusion process as described in Section~\ref{sec:patch_based}.
-To emphasize a fair comparison, we perform hyperparameter tuning for all experiments and (baseline) methods

-only on a small subset of 5 images. \TSW{All experiments and training of the models were done on a single 12GBytes NVIDIA GeForce RTX 3080 Ti.
-Python 3.10 and TensorFlow 2.10.
-The implementation was carried out using Python 3.10 and TensorFlow 2.10.
+To emphasize a fair comparison, we perform hyperparameter tuning for all experiments and (baseline) methods only on a small subset of 5 images. \TSW{All experiments and training of the models were done on a single 12GBytes NVIDIA GeForce RTX 3080 Ti.
+The implementation was carried out using \TSWR{Python 3.10 and TensorFlow 2.10}.
 The code for the joint diffusion algorithm is made publicly available\footnote{dehazing-diffusion.github.io}.}